anchpop/Zoda/zoda-lang/src/code_samples.md

 You can do a full `match`, like so:

-    a.luckyNumber7 = match a with:
+    a.luckyNumber7 = match a:
         7 ->: putString("Lucky number 7!")
         _ ->: putString("sorry, you are a loser")
-    l.head = match l with:
+    l.head = match l:
         x.Cons(_) ->: x.Just
         _         ->: nothing